-CHALLENGESLet’s be honest.
-“Libertarianism” is a trigger word.
-And “minimum wage”?
+Let’s be honest.
+"Libertarianism" is trigger word.
+And "minimum wage"?
 Even more so.
 Our challenge was to find a vehicle for exploring libertarian economic concepts that brought new viewers into the fold, rather than scaring them away.

 Our creative team explored a range of concepts (Snapchat?
 A public stunt at the state capitol?) before settling on a format that perfectly marries libertarian intellectual rigor with big-tent emotional appeal: Courtroom drama.
 The prosecution and defense could fairly represent both sides of a sticky issue, thereby giving all viewers a safe point of entry.